By K. Raman, Managing Director, Microsoft Malaysia

 Microsoft’s commitment to the Malaysian business community

 Comforted with the knowledge that our partners hard at work at keeping Malaysia connected, we were then able to focus our efforts on how we can best support business during the MCO.
-We have been diligently working with our teams across the globe to solve hurdles that business are facing in these challenging times.
+We have been diligently working with our teams across the globe to solve hurdles that businesses are facing in these challenging times.
 One of the first steps we had taken, much prior to the MCO, was making Teams available to everyone, for absolutely no cost.
-We see this offer benefiting business that do not currently have a license for Teams, to whom we are also extending free Office 365 E1 offer for six months – with Teams as part of this package alongside various other work productivity tools.
+We see this offer benefiting business that does not currently have a license for Teams, to whom we are also extending free Office 365 E1 offer for six months – with Teams as part of this package alongside various other work productivity tools.

 Our priority at Microsoft has always been our partners and customers.
 We strive to do everything we can to ensure that our nation can carry on as usual once the MCO is lifted, investing a lot of our efforts in ensuring that alongside the shift to digital platforms, security and privacy remains at the top of our agenda.
 We understand that businesses of all sizes are dependent on our solutions to provide critical services, sometimes to even save lives.
 Be it the education, government, or healthcare sector, it is vital that organizations have the peace of mind that their data is stored and used privately and securely.